-we never stop moving.
+By active, we mean that we never stop moving.
 We get energy from the ever-changing digital landscape.
-Northmill was a strong belief in lifelong learning.
+Northmill was built on innovation and a strong belief in lifelong learning.
 We will always maintain the heart of Northmill, no matter what challenges we face or how big and successful we become.